Frequently asked questions about ordering and purchasing

 6. Can you ship overseas?

 We have a great shipping company for European deliveries for as little as £35 for a round coffee table (for example), plus at most a £50 crating charge.
-Please ask us about shipping to other parts of the world, and we'll happily get back to you with a quote from our new delivery company, which is very accommodating.
+Please ask us about shipping to other parts of the world, and we'll happily get back to you with a quote from our new shipping agent, which is very accommodating.
 We make our own crates.

 7. Can you post smaller glass pieces?